 Kids waiting longer in lunch lines often end up skipping their only meal of the day, she said, and families who lack insurance can no longer rely on medical care at school.

 "We can't support the kids in the way we would like to," Hill said.
 "Paper, pens and pencils they are all lacking."
-A mother- daughter pair of teachers
+A mother- daughter pair of teachers from San Mateo carried a symbolic coffin through the throngs of protestors Thursday.

 Wendy Smithers, a third-grade teacher, and Aura Smithers, her daughter, who teaches seventh grade, said the coffin represents the death of teaching jobs, counselors and small class sizes.